feliperomero3/node-practical-book/expressapp/README.md

 express --view=pug expressapp
 ```

 Then I modified it to use HTTPS.
+Required changes: `git diff 4755890..eae7167`

 ## Prerequisites